Skip over main navigation

 Expand

-Although sometimes offering larger enclosures to animals, safari parks are essentially zoos with the same issues and animal welfare/rights problems.
+Although sometimes offering larger enclosures to animals, safari parks are essentially zoos, with the same issues and animal welfare/rights problems.

 For example, Woburn Safari Park was keeping its lions locked into small enclosures for 18 hours a day.
 A government zoo inspection report in 2010 said: “The animals were very crowded and there was no provision for individual feeding or sleeping areas.
 There was no visible environmental enrichment.
 Some of the lions exhibited skin wounds and multiple scars of various age, some fresh, some healed.”